RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Theorem callouts/Theorem callouts.md

 ```
 > [!theorem] Title
->
+> Content

 > [!corollary]
->
+> Content
 ```

 ^1d7868

-It will be rendered as below.
+It will be rendered as below.^[Appearance of theorem callouts depends on how you style them.
+See [[Styling]] for details.]
 As you can see, theorem callouts are **automatically numbered** by default.
 The numbering style can be configured in the settings.

 > [!theorem] Title
->
+> Content

 ^f58c13

 > [!corollary]
->
+> Content

 ^477885